Phase-Field Methods for Spectral Shape and Topology Optimization: Numerical Computations

-\paragraph{Prescribing parts of the optimal topology.} Finally we show another aspect of the flexibility of the proposed approach.
+\paragraph{Prescribing parts of the optimal topology.} Finally, we show another aspect of the flexibility of the proposed approach.
 We present two examples, in which we a-priori fix certain parts of the design domain.
-In Figure~\ref{fig:num:fixSomeStructureVoid} we present numerical results obtained by either fixing some part of the domain as shape (left) or as void (right).
-In both cases, the objective is the minimization of $\lambda_1$ and we fix $\gamma=0.01$.
+In Figure~\ref{fig:num:fixSomeStructureVoid}, we present numerical results obtained by either fixing some part of the domain as shape (left) or as void (right).
+In both cases, we minimize $\lambda_1$ and we fix $\gamma=0.01$.